Knitting is a great and versatile creative hobby to pick up.

 A cotton and polyamide blend, Yooge is easy to care for by machine washing and drying.
 It’s also super easy to handle, making it an ideal arm knitting yarn for quick projects.

 One skein weighs roughly five pounds, which can give blankets the feel of weighted comforters or help keep DIY projects like pet beds in shape.
 Two of these skeins are enough to make a queen-sized blanket.

 While this is the largest in the Lion Brand collection, it can be a bit hard to get your hands on.
 Thankfully, the brand makes plenty of other super chunky yarns that are more readily available online.

 8. Go Handmade Happy Chunky Double

 Best for: Blankets, baby accessories, pillows, bathmats

-This 100 percent polyester chenille chunky yarn is incredibly soft and velvety and is one of the best choices for baby blankets or baby accessories.
-Easy to crochet or knit, Happy Chunky yarn uses six millimeters to ten millimeter-sized needles.
+This 100 polyester chenille chunky yarn is incredibly soft and velvety and is one of the best choices for baby blankets or baby accessories.
+Easy to crochet or knit, Happy Chunky yarn uses six millimeter to ten millimeter-sized needles.

 Each skein is a total of 50 grams, keeping any project super lightweight and fluffy.
 Because of the polyester material, this bulky yarn is effortlessly cleaned in a washer and dryer.